linode/docs/docs/uptime/monitoring/monitor-remote-hosts-with-icinga.md

 ## Configure CentOS 7 Client Node

-1. Log in to your CentOS 7 system with an account with `root` privileges or directly as root and issue the following command to enable EPEL and Icinga2 repositories in CentOS.
+1. Log in to your CentOS 7 system with an account with `root` privileges or directly as root and issue the following command to enable EPEL and Icinga 2 repositories in CentOS.
 Also, make sure your CentOS 7 system is configured with a static IP address.

         yum install epel-release
         yum install https://packages.icinga.com/epel/icinga-rpm-release-7-latest.noarch.rpm

-2. Install the Igina2 engine and Nagios plugins required by Icinga2 to execute the check commands in CentOS by issuing the following command:
+2. Install the Igina2 engine and Nagios plugins required by Icinga 2 to execute the check commands in CentOS by issuing the following command:

         yum install icinga2 nagios-plugins-all

-3. After the Icinga2 daemon has been installed in your CentOS system, start the node wizard and configure this system as a satellite node instead of master node:
+3. After the Icinga 2 daemon has been installed in your CentOS system, start the node wizard and configure this system as a satellite node instead of master node:

         icinga2 node wizard